Large Salem Sets Avoiding Nonlinear Configurations: Introduction

 \section{Introduction}

-Geometric measure theory explores the relationship between the geometry of subsets of $\RR^n$, and regularity properties of the family of Borel measures supported on those subsets.
-From the perspective of harmonic analysis, it is interesting to explore what geometric information can be gathered from the Fourier analytic properties of these measures.
-A large body of research focuses on showing that the support of a measure with Fourier decay contain patterns, such as a family of points forming an arithmetic progression.
-In this paper, we work in the opposite direction, showing that \emph{most} sets supporting measures with a certain type of Fourier decay \emph{do not} contain certain patterns.
-More precisely, given a set $Z \subset \TT^{dn}$, we focus on showing that a `generic' compact set $E \subset \TT^d$ supporting a measure whose Fourier transform exhibits a quantitative decay bound also avoids the pattern defined by $Z$, in the sense that for any \emph{distinct} points $x_1,\dots,x_n \in E$, $(x_1,\dots,x_n) \not \in Z$.
-Common examples include sets of the form
+Geometric measure theory explores the relationship between the geometry of subsets of $\TT^d$, and analytic properties of Borel measures supported on those subsets.
+From the perspective of harmonic analysis, it is interesting to explore what geometric information can be gathered from the Fourier analytic properties of these measures, in particular, their Fourier decay.
+Some results show that the support of measures with Fourier decay must contain certain arrangements of points, such as arithmetic progressions \cite{ChanLabaPramanik, HenriotLabaPramanik,LabaPramanik}.
+In this paper, we work in the opposite direction, showing that \emph{most} sets supporting measures with a certain type of Fourier decay \emph{do not} contain certain configurations.
+More precisely, for certain sets $Z \subset (\TT^d)^n$, and $s > 0$, we show that a `generic' compact set $E \subset \TT^d$ supporting a measure $\mu$ such that $|\widehat{\mu}(\xi)| \lesssim |\xi|^{\varepsilon -s/2}$ for any $\varepsilon > 0$ also \emph{avoids} the pattern defined by $Z$, in the sense that for any \emph{distinct} points $x_1,\dots,x_n \in E$, $(x_1,\dots,x_n) \not \in Z$.
+As an example, one might have $Z = \{ (x_1,\dots,x_n) \in \TT^{dn}: x_n = f(x_1,\dots,x_{n-1}) \}$, in which case a set $E$ avoids $Z$ precisely when, for any distinct points $x_1,\dots,x_n \in E$, $x_n \neq f(x_1,\dots,x_{n-1})$, i.e. $E$ does not contain nontrivial solutions to the equation $x_n = f(x_1,\dots,x_{n-1})$.